sealambda/revenuecat-cli/CONTRIBUTING.md

 # Contributing

 Hey there!
-Thanks for thinking about contributing to revenuecat-cli!
+Thanks for thinking about contributing to the revcat CLI for RevenueCat!
 We appreciate all kinds of help, whether it's fixing bugs, adding new features, or improving our documentation.

 This guide will help you get started.

 ## Reporting Issues

 Found a bug?
 Please let us know by [submitting an issue](https://github.com/sealambda/revenuecat-cli/issues/new).
 Your feedback helps us improve!

 ### Setting up your development environment